ntucker/anansi/packages/webpack-config-anansi/README.md

 Customize how to [analyze](https://github.com/webpack-contrib/webpack-bundle-analyzer#options-for-plugin) your bundles

-### hardCacheOptions = {}
+### hardCacheOptions = false

 Customize how [hard-source-webpack-plugin](https://github.com/mzgoddard/hard-source-webpack-plugin) works.
-Set to `false` to disable plugin.
+Set to `{}` or other options to enable plugin.
 This plugin often speeds up development, but can sometimes cause compatibility issues.
-Disable it if you experience such problems.
+Because of this, it is disabled by default.

 ### manifestFilename = 'manifest.json'